 Nicholas Vest is the LEAD Lab manager.
 He graduated from Indiana University in 2016 with a B.S. in Psychology and certificate in Neuroscience.
 He completed an undergraduate honors thesis under the topic of communicative development studying infants at risk for autism.
 He has a particular interest in embodied cognition and how it impacts learning and language development in children.
 For more information check out Nicholas's CV.

-Lindsey Nelson is a first-year graduate student in the Department of Psychological & Brain Sciences.
+Lindsey Nelson is a second-year graduate student in the Department of Psychological & Brain Sciences.
 Her research interests are rooted in child development, specifically: self-regulated learning, problem-solving, metacognition, executive functioning, motivation, help seeking, private speech, and how these skills are interrelated during early development.
 She aspires to conduct research that may positively inform what, why, and how we teach our youth during a very critical period of development.
 For more information check out Lindsey's CV.

 Undergraduate Research Assistants